-In the UK we have strict regulations over what can be called a butter or a margarine.
+In the EU there are regulations over what can be called a butter, margarine or spread.

-Margarine is “obtained from vegetable and/or animal fats with a fat content of more than 80% but less than 90%”.
 According to DEFRA only a “small number of producers in the UK make a fat spread that would legally qualify as margarine.”
-In this report only Tomor is classified as a margarine.

-A spread is “a blend of plant and/or animal fats whose fat content is less than 80%”.
+- Spread: a blend of plant and/or animal fats whose fat content is less than 80%.

 What’s in a spread?